 Let’s say your marginal tax rate is 30%.
 Remember we said the difference in total interest paid between our hypothetical mortgages is $112,378?
 If you take taxes into account, the real difference is more like $78,664 ($112,378 – (1-.3)).

 That’s still a lot of money, of course.
-But it’s less than it seems like at first blush.
+But it’s less than it seems at first blush.

 So at this point, it looks like we’ve muddied the waters more than actually answered your question.
 So let’s talk through some specific situations where refinancing may or may not be the best route.